SainsburyWellcomeCentre/crabs-exploration/README.md

 To see the full list of possible arguments to the `evaluate-detector` command, run it with the `--help` flag.

+## Task-specific guides
+For further information on specific tasks, such as launching a training job or evaluating a set of models in the HPC cluster, please see [our guides](guides).

 <!-- ### Evaluate the tracking performance